 All taxpayers eligible for both the HCTC and the premium tax credit (PTC) should compare the out-of-pocket costs and benefits of Marketplace plans against the HCTC-qualified health insurance plans listed above.
 If you are eligible for the HCTC and the PTC, you may prefer coverage through a qualified health plan offered through the Marketplace because the Marketplace may be more affordable.
-2016 Marketplace coverage isn’t qualifying insurance for the HCTC and you will be able to claim only the PTC for your 2016 Marketplace coverage and not the HCTC when you file your 2016 tax return next year.
+Beginning January 1, 2016, Marketplace coverage isn’t qualifying insurance for the HCTC and you will be able to claim only the PTC for your Marketplace coverage and not the HCTC when you file your tax return.

 6. When will the IRS begin making advance monthly payments of the HCTC?

-The IRS expects to begin making payments for the advance monthly program in January 2017.
-You can claim the HCTC for any months in 2016 you are enrolled in insurance coverage that qualifies for the HCTC, when you file your 2016 income tax return next year by following instructions for Form 8885.
-However, some individuals may receive the benefit of advance payments in 2016 if their Health Plan Administrator or Third Party Administrator participates in an interim process being implemented in mid-summer 2016.
-See question 11.
+The IRS begins making payments for the advance monthly program in January.
+You can claim the HCTC for any months during the year that you are enrolled in insurance coverage that qualifies for the HCTC, when you file your income tax return by following instructions for Form 8885.

 7. Can I claim both the HCTC and the premium tax credit or receive advance payments of the PTC in the same year?

 Yes, but you cannot claim both the HCTC and the premium tax credit or advance payments of the PTC for the same coverage for the same coverage months.
-If you enrolled in Health Insurance Marketplace coverage in 2016, you must reconcile any advance payments of the premium tax credit paid on your behalf, when you file your tax return next year.
+If you enrolled in Health Insurance Marketplace coverage for any month during the year, you must reconcile any advance payments of the premium tax credit paid on your behalf, when you file your tax return.

-8. I enrolled in a health plan in 2016 through a Health Insurance Marketplace.
+8. I enrolled in a health plan through a Health Insurance Marketplace.
 Can I still claim the HCTC?

-You cannot claim the HCTC on your tax return for months you are enrolled in 2016 Marketplace insurance.
-For 2016 you can only claim the HCTC when you file your 2016 income tax return next year, if you are enrolled in HCTC-qualified coverage.
-(Some individuals may receive the benefit of advance payments in 2016 if their Health Plan Administrator or Third Party Administrator participates in an interim process being implemented in mid-summer 2016.
-See question 11.)
+After December 31, 2015, you cannot claim the HCTC on your tax return for months you are enrolled in Marketplace insurance.
+You can only claim the HCTC when you file your income tax return, if you are enrolled in HCTC-qualified coverage.
 The election required to claim the HCTC can be made for any coverage month and doesn't prevent you from claiming the PTC in earlier months in the year, but you must be enrolled in qualified insurance (see question and answer 1).
 If it is possible for you to switch into HCTC-qualified health coverage, check with your coverage provider to ensure no gap in coverage would result from terminating your Marketplace coverage.
-You are still required to reconcile any advance payments of the premium tax credit paid on your behalf in 2016 when you file.
+You are still required to reconcile any advance payments of the premium tax credit paid on your behalf during the year when you file.
 Once you elect to take the HCTC for any month in a year, the election to take the HCTC applies to all subsequent eligible coverage months in the same year for the same coverage.

 9. If I switch from coverage offered through the Marketplace to qualified coverage listed in answer 1 above, can I receive the benefit of advance payments of the HCTC to pay my premiums?

-No. If you enroll in HCTC-qualified coverage listed in answer 1 for any months in 2016, you can only claim the HCTC when you file your 2016 income tax return.
-The IRS expects to begin making payments for the advance monthly program in January 2017.
-(Some individuals may receive the benefit of advance payments in 2016 if their Health Plan Administrator or Third Party Administrator participates in an interim process being implemented in mid-summer 2016.
-See question 11.)
-However, if you are enrolled in the Health Insurance Marketplace, you can continue to receive the benefit of advance payments of the premium tax credit toward your 2016 premiums.
-You would not be eligible the HCTC for any months you have Marketplace coverage in 2016.
+No. If you enroll in HCTC-qualified coverage listed in answer 1 for any months during the year, you can only claim the HCTC when you file your income tax return.
+However, if you are enrolled in the Health Insurance Marketplace, you can continue to receive the benefit of advance payments of the premium tax credit toward your premiums.
+You would not be eligible for the HCTC for any months you have Marketplace coverage beginning January 1, 2016.

 10. I’m eligible for both the PTC and the HCTC.
-What happens if I switch from Marketplace coverage into a VEBA plan for my 2017 coverage during an open enrollment period in November 2016?
+Can I switch from Marketplace coverage into a VEBA plan for my coverage during an open enrollment period in November?

-If you enrolled in Marketplace coverage, you can claim the PTC and receive advance payments through December 2016, switch for January 2017 into VEBA coverage, elect the HCTC for January 2017, and claim the HCTC for the 2017 coverage as either advance HCTC (monthly option) or annually (on Form 8885).
-Your HCTC election applies only to the 2017 coverage.
-You remain eligible for the PTC for the 2016 coverage.
+Yes.
+For example, if you enrolled in Marketplace coverage, you can claim the PTC and receive advance payments through December 2017, switch for January 2018 into VEBA coverage, elect the HCTC for January 2018, and claim the HCTC for the 2018 coverage as either advance HCTC (monthly option) or annually (on Form 8885).
+Your HCTC election applies only to the 2018 coverage.
+You remain eligible for the PTC for the 2017 coverage.

-For more information about the Health Coverage Tax Credit, check IRS.gov/HCTC.
+For more information about the Health Coverage Tax Credit, go to IRS.gov/HCTC.

 IRS.gov/ACA has more information about the health care law and the premium tax credit.